The Hodge numbers of O'Grady 10 via Ng\^o strings: The manifolds and as -regular weak abelian fibrations

-What follows is due to the work of several authors \cite{Mukai, Yoshioka-Moduli-Ab, Kaledin-Lehn-Sorger, OGrady1}.
+Let $v'$ be a primitive and positive Mukai vector, let $m \ge 1$, and set $v:=m v'$.
+What follows is classical work of several authors \cite{Mukai, Yoshioka-Moduli-Ab, Kaledin-Lehn-Sorger, OGrady1}.
 The moduli space $M_v(\ks)$ of Gieseker-semistable pure sheaves on $\ks$ with Mukai vector equal to $v$ is a normal irreducible projective variety of dimension $v^2+2$ \cite[Theorem 0.3]{Gieseker} and \cite[Theorem 4.4]{Kaledin-Lehn-Sorger}.
-The definition of Gieseker stability for pure sheaves of dimension one on a projective surface, which is what we use in this paper, is recalled below in Definition \ref{defstab}.
-The points of $M_v(S)$ correspond precisely to the isomorphism classes of polystable sheaves or, equivalently, to S-equivalence classes of semistable sheaves \cite[Theorem 4.3.3]{HL}.
-Recall that: a polystable sheaf is a semistable sheaf that is the direct sum of stable sheaves; every semistable sheaf admits a filtration, the Jordan-H\"older filtration, whose associated graded object is a polystable sheaf; two semistable sheaves are called S-equivalent if their associated graded object with respect to the Jordan-H\"older filtration are isomorphic as sheaves; each S-equivalence class contains a polystable sheaf, which is unique up to isomorphism.

-By \cite{Mukai}, the smooth locus of $M_v(\ks)$, which is precisely the locus parametrizing stable sheaves, admits a holomorphic symplectic form.
-It follows that the moduli space is smooth if and only if the locus parametrizing strictly semistable --equivalently strictly polystable-- sheaves is empty.
-Under our assumption that $NS(\ks)\simeq \zed$, this happens if and only if $m=1$, i.e. if and only if $v$ is primitive.
-In this case, the moduli space is an irreducible holomorphic symplectic manifold, deformation equivalent to the Hilbert scheme of $\frac{1}{2}v^2 +1 $ points on $\ks$ \cite[Theorem 8.1]{Yoshioka-Moduli-Ab}.
+The points of $M_v(S)$ are the isomorphism classes of polystable sheaves or, equivalently, the S-equivalence classes of semistable sheaves \cite[Theorem 4.3.3]{HL}.
+By \cite{Mukai}, the smooth locus of $M_v(\ks)$ is precisely the locus parametrizing stable sheaves and it admits a holomorphic symplectic form.
+It follows that the moduli space is smooth if and only if the locus parametrizing strictly semistable sheaves is empty.
+When $NS(\ks)\simeq \zed$, this happens if and only if $m=1$, i.e. if and only if $v$ is primitive.
+If this is the case, the moduli space is an irreducible holomorphic symplectic manifold deformation equivalent to the Hilbert scheme of $\frac{1}{2}v^2 +1 $ points on $\ks$ \cite[Theorem 8.1]{Yoshioka-Moduli-Ab}.
 For $m \ge 2$, the singular moduli space $M_v(\ks)$ admits a symplectic resolution if and only if $m=2$ and $v^2=2$ \cite{OGrady1, Kaledin-Lehn-Sorger, Lehn-Sorger}.
-In this case, the moduli space $M_v(\ks)$ is $10$-dimensional and the symplectic resolution $\w{M}_v(\ks)$ is an irreducible holomorphic symplectic manifold deformation equivalent to O'Grady's $10$-dimensional exceptional example \cite[Theorem 1.6]{Perego-Rapagnetta}.
-We recall that O'Grady's original example is $\widetilde{M}_{(2,0,-2)}(S).$
+In this case, the following result holds: